List of Important Days in September

 • Teacher’s Day is celebrated to honour contributions of teachers.

-3. September 5: International Day of Charity
+3. International Day of Charity 2023: 5 September

-• International Day of Charity is celebrated annually on 5 September.
-It marks the death of Mother Teresa, who got a Nobel Prize in 1979 for her work on poverty.
+• It marks the death of Mother Teresa, who got a Nobel Prize in 1979 for her work on poverty.

 • She was born as Agnes Gonxha Bojaxhiu in 1910 and came to India in 1928.

-• She started the order of Missionaries of Charity in Kolkota (Calcutta) in 1950 and died on 5 September 1997.
+• She started the Order of Missionaries of Charity in Kolkota (Calcutta) in 1950 and died on 5 September 1997.

 • United Nations General Assembly declared 5 September as International Day of Charity in 2012.

-4. September 7: International Day of Clean Air for Blue Skies
+4. International Day of Clean Air for Blue Skies 2023: 7 September

 • On 19 December 2019, UNGA adopted a resolution to observe an international day of clean air for blue skies.